olin/clubs/defunct/Splendiferous-Sixpenny-Steampunk-Society.md

 #The Splendiferous Sixpenny Steampunk Society
-*Last modified 2016-09-02*
+*Last modified 2017-09-01*

 ##Purpose:
 The purpose of this fine Society shall be the exploration of, enjoyment of, and education about all things Steampunk.
-Our semi-fortnightly meetings will be occupied by sharing, discussing, and creating Steampunk media.
+Our fortnightly meetings will be occupied by sharing, discussing, and creating Steampunk media.

 ##Membership:
 Any one with an interest in Steampunk of any form may consider themselves a member.
 Experience aboard airships not required.